Seattle Magician Appears on Hallmark Channel

 Once again, can I say I love my job?!

 my 20+ years as a magician, the most incredible and unique opportunities keep falling in my lap!
 While I thought my career had peaked in 2012 on stage at America’s Got Talent, I’ve had multiple amazing experiences in just the last few years that I wouldn’t trade for anything.
-Paddle boat cruise and University of Washington basketball halftime performances are just a couple that come to mind.
+Paddle boat cruise and University of Washington basketball halftime performances are just a couple that comes to mind.
 Well, another experience worthy of that list occurred in February and involved me being in a Hallmark Movie!
 Let me tell ya all about it:

 Watch the clip: Vlog 05